-In this article, I will discuss the whole process of mold making for casting only, which is divided into two smaller parts: master molds and rubber molds.
+In this article, I will discuss the whole process of jewelry mold making for casting only, which is divided into two smaller parts: master molds and rubber molds.

-I will write about mold making process for stamping further, the process that is a bit more complex and much more expensive.
+I will write about the mold making process for stamping further, the process that is a bit more complex and much more expensive.

 Please see the chart below to comprehend our workflow.